 Damask-effect ceiling lighting casting colours and shapes adds to the vibrant ambiance of its interior.

-Boudoir’s wine list – all chosen personally by Mr Scott – is by far the largest bar list in Glasgow.
+Boudoir’s wine list – all chosen personally by Mr Scott – is one of largest bar lists in Glasgow.
 Featuring over 100 wines and champagnes, Boudoir offers 16 wines and four champagnes available by the glass.

 Uniquely, Boudoir serves wine with a fresh approach, opting for 125ml and 175ml measures to offer customers both economy and an option for experimentation whilst encouraging sensible drinking.